 Growing beets in full sun — at least six hours each day — is optimal.
 Although they'll also grow in partial shade, it will take a little longer for the plants to mature to a harvestable size.

 Beets prefer moist soil, which means that you'll have to water plants more often in hot weather if rainfall doesn't keep the soil hydrated.
 During dry weather, water the plants deeply instead of lightly sprinkling the soil.
 A 2- to 3-inch layer of mulch around plants helps keep the soil cool and moist.

 Avoid a heavy hand with fertilizer around beets.
-This is a crop that doesn't need or even want much fertilizer.
+This is a crop that doesn't need or want much fertilizer.
 Specifically, steer clear of high-nitrogen fertilizers.
-Beets respond well to organic fertilizers, which release nutrients slowly.
+Beets respond better to organic fertilizers, which release nutrients slowly.
 Your local cooperative extension service will perform a soil test based on a sample you take and can give specific fertilizer recommendations for the soil in your garden.

 How to Harvest Beetroot and Beet Leaves

 Gardening tips for harvesting beets depend on whether you're growing them for their roots or leaves.